 The mating process for the blue-ringed octopus starts when a male octopus approaches a female and starts to caress her with its modified arm called the hectocotylus.

-A male blue-ringed octopus mates with a female by grabbing onto her, which may sometimes completely obscures her vision throughout the process, then he transfers sperm packets into the female by repeatedly inserting his hectocotylus into her mantle cavity.
+A male blue-ringed octopus mates with a female by grabbing onto her, which may sometimes completely obscure her vision throughout the process, then he transfers sperm packets into the female by repeatedly inserting his hectocotylus into her mantle cavity.

-The pair continues to mate until the female has had her fill, and in at least one of the species, the female blue-ringed octopus, has to detach the over-enthusiastic male by force.
+The pair continues to mate until the female has had her fill, and in at least one of the species, the female blue-ringed octopus has to detach the over-enthusiastic male by force.

 The males are known to attempt copulation with other members of their particular species, no matter the size or sex.